thatsehannah/Docker-Kubernetes-The-Practical-Guide/notes/section-2.md

 - By default, docker run attaches us to the container so we can listen to output printed by the container, but we're not attached to it to where we can enter anything into the application running in the container.

 - "-i" and "-t" flags on docker run
-  - `"-i"` -> allows you to launch the container in interactive mode (even when not in attached mode).
+  - `-i` -> allows you to launch the container in interactive mode (even when not in attached mode).
 Means we'll able to input something in the container.
-  - `"-t"` -> creates a terminal to input things in
+  - `-t` -> creates a terminal to input things in
   - Combining these two flags allows the container to listen for our input and we'll get a terminal exposed by the container.
   - Example
     - `docker run -it [image]`